 People can be allergic to almost anything.
 For those that have a known allergen, it is wise to be cautious when ingesting or applying new products.

 Let’s talk about bee venom for a minute.
 When a bee stings you, a small amount of venom is injected into the skin.
 For most of us, this event causes some temporary minor discomfort.
+These homemade bug bite relief sticks can help the itch.

 For local reactions to stings of bees or wasps, often home remedies for stings are the only thing needed to put you on the path to recovery.